 Once the Prelim A exam is completed and a student has obtained Dissertator status, he or she begins writing a dissertation proposal.
 Dissertators work closely with their advisor to plan a mutually feasible schedule for writing and defending the dissertation proposal.
 This defense should take place no later than 6 months after passing the Prelim A Exam (excluding the summer and winter breaks).
-Students must circulate the proposal to their dissertation committee at least two weeks before the scheduled Prelim B exam, and defend it in a 1-hour oral exam.
+Students must circulate the proposal to their dissertation committee at least two weeks before the scheduled Prelim B exam and defend it in a one hour oral exam.
 The Prelim B Exam is typically scheduled during Finals Week of the semester in which the student has achieved Dissertator status, or during Welcome Week of the next semester.
+However, this exam may be scheduled during the semester if that is most feasible for the student and all committee members.